Government House, Hong Kong

 Government House, located on Government Hill in Central, Hong Kong, is the official residence of the Chief Executive of Hong Kong.
 It was constructed in 1855 as a Colonial Renaissance-style building, but was significantly remodelled during the Japanese occupation, resulting in the current hybrid Japanese-neoclassical form.

 Government House was the official residence of the Governor from 1855 to 1997, when the territory was under British rule.
-Of the 28 governors of Hong Kong, 25 used this building as their official residence.
+Of the 28 governors of Hong Kong, 25 have used this building as their official residence.

 Located between Upper Albert Road and Lower Albert Road, Mid-Levels, Central, Government House is on a 24000 sqm plot of land.
 Its front elevation faces south towards the Peak, while right below its northern part are the former Central Government Offices (currently the Justice Place).

 Government House is a declared monument under the Antiquities and Monuments Ordinance.

-History/Timeline
+History and timeline

 Government House was designed by Charles St George Cleverly.
 Construction started in 1851, eight years after Hong Kong became a British colony, and took four years to complete.
-The first Governor to live there was Sir John Bowring, the fourth Governor of the territory.
-The last one was the last Governor, Chris Patten.
+The first governor to take up residence there was Sir John Bowring, the fourth governor of the territory, and the last was the final and 28th governor, Chris Patten.